House of Next Tuesday: Production

-The episode is a parody of The House of Tomorrow.
-Peter Avanzino and Stephen DeStefano produced the storyboards for the episode.
+The episode is a parody of the 1949 MGM animated short from Tex Avery entitled The House of Tomorrow.
+The episode was written by eventual Futurama director Peter Avanzino and fellow Seinfeld writer Ron Hauge.
+Avanzino also produced the storyboards for the episode along with Stephen DeStefano.
 The scene where the whale vomits over Ren during the kitchen segment was censored on the home media release.

 Reception

 The American critic Thad Komorowski gave the episode three and a half stars out five.